 Even worse, shortly after Light has the Death Note, Higuchi suddenly has a heart attack and dies.
 This is obviously the work of Kira, and the entire task force knows it.
 What does L do in response?
 You'd Expect: L would instantly put two and two together, realize "Hmm... that happened right after I let Light hold on to the Death Note for a while, and I pretty much figured out his whole memory gambit earlier.
 I guess that pretty much confirms he's Kira", and then put Light into custody until he can figure out exactly what happened and then come up with a plan to end this nightmare.
 Instead: L pretty much lets Light go free as if Light is completely un-suspicious, and then lets Light continue his plan, which soon gets both L and Watari killed.
 Thus, Kira is free to wreak havoc on the world for another four years.

-In Fist of the North Star, Shin is trying to win the heart of Yuria, by committing genocide and be a supreme warlord so he can give her the land.
+Shin is trying to win the heart of Yuria, by committing genocide and becoming a supreme warlord so that he can give her the land he takes over.
 Yuria is not amused.
-You'd Expect: Shin wises up and do as Yuria say to win her heart.
+You'd Expect: Shin to wise up and do as Yuria says in order to win her heart.
 Instead:Evil Cannot Comprehend Good.
 He continues his daily routine of conquering in her name.
-The result: Yuria commits suicide.
+The result: Yuria attempts suicide.

-In Chapter 6, Ed and Al are being attacked by Scar, who has just blasted apart Al's left flank, and almost destroyed Ed's arm, thanks to his powers using his arm You'd Expect: Ed to pick a strategy that involves staying the hell away from Scar's reach at all costs.
+In Chapter 6, Brotherhood episode 5, Ed and Al are being attacked by Scar, who has just blasted apart Al's left flank, and almost destroyed Ed's arm, thanks to his powers using his arm.
+You'd Expect: Ed to pick a strategy that involves staying the hell away from Scar's reach at all costs.
 Instead: He charges Scar with a Blade Edge on the side of his automail.
 It goes about as well as you can imagine.

 In the third season, Mithril's intelligence department put down a report stating that Sousuke is being wasted as Kaname's bodyguard, causing the South Pacific fleet commander to order Captain Testarossa to recall him to full service as the Arbalest's pilot.
 You'd Expect: Mithril to consider the fact that Sousuke has spent the last six months integrated into civilian society and has been solely responsible for a VIP's well-being, and include forewarning and a sensible recall schedule followed by a thorough psychological debriefing and a monitored return to active service to ensure he doesn't break down from the ensuing stress.
 Instead: Over the course of the next 24 hours, Sousuke is promptly ordered out of the mission and permanently banned from contacting Kaname.
 Once back in Mithril's fold, his CO proceeds to verbally lambaste him because she's jealous and he is assigned a new superior officer who further belittles him and uses Training from Hell to retrain him, followed by immediate deployment into an active terrorist attack without any kind of follow-up.
 To the shock and awe of no one watching, Sousuke suffers a Heroic BSOD shortly after from the resulting stress.
 What's worse is that The Lambda Drive is dependent on the user's emotional and mental stability to even work, and since this is precisely what Sousuke was recalled for...